-By working with a small network of local suppliers, we can ensure we know exactly how and where the food we sell is produced and keep air miles (the distance your food has travelled) to a minimum.
+By working with a small network of local suppliers, we can ensure we know exactly how and where the food we sell is produced and keep food miles (the distance your food has travelled) to a minimum.

 "Zero Waste is a philosophy that encourages the redesign of resource life cycles so that all products are reused.
-The goal is for no trash to be sent to landfills or incinerators.
+The goal is for no rubbish to be sent to landfills or incinerators.
 The process recommended is one similar to the way that resources are reused in nature."

 We don't buy in plastic carrier bags or plastic bags for the veg.
 We reuse what comes into us from other suppliers.
 We send the majority of our fruit and veg loose, although we do wrap the more delicate items in brown paper.
 We use recycled pulp egg boxes and we don't have fancy cardboard boxes printed especially for our box scheme.
 We use recycled wooden or plastic crates, most of which now come through donations.
 We ask all customers to leave their empty egg boxes, crates and packaging in a usable condition at the door so our drivers can take them away to be reused.
 This not only makes environmental sense but helps us to keep the boxes affordable for you!

 Since early 2016 we have offered organic milk in glass bottles, with a bottle refund scheme at our Farm Shop and all of the milk bottles are returned to Acorn Dairy for reuse.

 We are working tirelessly to incorporate more and more products in our shop which have brown paper bags rather than plastic, or compostable wrapping in order that you can compost them at home.